Sewell Foster

-Stephen Sewell Foster (born Sewell Foster) (November 22, 1792 - December 29, 1868) was a physician and political figure in Canada East.
+Stephen Sewell Foster (born Sewell Foster) (November 22, 1792 - December 29, 1868) was a medical doctor and political figure in Canada East.

 Family and early life

 Foster was born in Oakham, Massachusetts in 1792, the son of Samuel Foster and Patty Wilkings.
 At age 20, he married Sally Belknap.
 In 1815 he was licensed to practise medicine in Vermont.
 The couple initially lived in Newfane, Vermont, but in 1822 they emigrated with other Vermont families to the Eastern Townships in Lower Canada.
 They settled in Frost Village near Waterloo.

 Medical career

 Foster originally made his living on their farm, but he also attended medical lectures in Quebec.
 He was licensed to practise medicine in the province in 1830, and began serving a large area in the Eastern Townships, which did not have many doctors.
 He became known for being willing to travel in unsettled areas where roads were few, on horseback, on foot, and by canoe.
 His efforts were greatly appreciated by the residents of the area.

 In addition to his practice, Foster was also a surgeon for a militia battalion.
 He continued his medical studies, now at McGill, and earned honorary medical degrees from English and Scottish universities.
 Once the College of Physicians and Surgeons of Lower Canada was set up in 1847, Foster served as a governor of the College until 1866, when ill-health forced his retirement.